 Bone density is improved through weight bearing exercise.
 This is a widely accepted fact.
 In many ways, sleeping on the floor is a weight bearing exercise.
 Your skeleton is what supports you against the hard floor and this does not happen so much in a bed.
 Beds absorb the pressure that sleeping on the floor would transmit into your body thereby putting more stretch into your muscles and discouraging your bones from building and maintaining the strength that’s facilitated with the resistance of sleeping on a hard floor.

 We’re always being bombarded with adverts and write ups in health + fitness magazines about bone density, reasons to join a gym and lift weights with the frequent citation that it helps maintain and strengthen our bones.
 But how much bone building and weight bearing will you really do in an hourly 3 times per week gym visit ?
 And would it be anywhere near as efficient as what you can quite literally achieve in your sleep over the course of your 6-10 hours in bed?
 Building bone while you sleep surely has to be the preferred option in a hectic, time starved lifestyle?
 Surely?
-If you don’t use it, you lose it, right?
+If you don’t use it, you lose it, or so they say.

 It’s natural to assume a foetal position when lying in a nice comfy bed.
 But think about what happens when you do that!
 Essentially, in the foetal position, you’re closing up your rib cage.
 As your head moves forward towards your knees and you pull your knees up, your ribcage becomes more contracted and therefore your lungs are constricted which means it’s harder to breath well while you’re asleep.

 I challenge you to try it now!!
 Lie flat on your back (with no pillows) on the floor and just breath.
 Notice anything?
-If you’re anything like me (as in human), you’ll notice that it’s a lot easier to breath.
+If you’re anything like me (as in human), you’ll notice that it’s a lot easier to breathe.
 Now try lying in bed in the foetal position – I think you’ll find it’s harder to breathe.

 4. Improved posture/body alignment